 An epic love story centered around an older man who reads aloud to a woman with Alzheimer’s disease.
 From a faded notebook, the old man’s words bring to life the story about a couple who is separated by World War II, and is then passionately reunited, seven years later, after they have taken different paths.

 7. Amélie (2001)

-The second of our Frech language picks, Amélie stars Audrey Tautou as the titular character in this incredible and magical film from director Jean-Pierre Jeunet.
-There’s style, laughter and the usual amount of French flair in this story about a young do-gooder who spends all her time secretly attempting to bring others together and help them find love.
+The second of our Frech language picks, Amélie (2001) stars Audrey Tautou as the titular character in this incredible and magical film from director Jean-Pierre Jeunet.
+There’s style, laughter and the usual amount of French flair in this story about a young do-gooder who spends all her time secretly attempting to bring others together and helping them find love.
 But when she meets the man of her dreams, will young Amélie be able to overcome her inherent shyness and let the course of true love run free?
 A beautiful movie that is visually stunning; once seen never forgotten.

 At a tiny Parisian café, the adorable yet extremely shy Amélie accidentally discovers a gift for helping others.
 Soon she is spending her days as a matchmaker, guardian angel, and all-around do-gooder.
 But when she bumps into a handsome stranger, she must find the courage to become the star of her very own love story.